JesusHdz/Web-Pomodoro-Timer/README.md

 # Web-Pomodoro-Timer
-A Pomodoro Timer inspired by my Python version of this same idea.
+A Pomodoro Timer inspired by the website https://pomofocus.io/.
+I wanted to challenge myself by creating an existing website using my skills.